EdmundBenedict/lordcephei.github.io/pages/cl_general.md

     $ lmf cafeas -vns=4 -vnm=5 --rpos=pos

 Following unix style, switches always begin with dash (**&minus;**).
-Many codes have command-line switches unique to their purpose, but there are a number of other switches they share in common
+Many codes have command-line switches unique to their purpose, but there are a number of other switches are shared in common.

 Some switches have a single dash ; some have two.
 Those with two tend to control program flow (e.g. `--show`), while those with a single dash tend to have an “assignment” function, such as a variables declaration (e.g. `-vx=3`).
 Sometimes there is not a clear distinction between the two, e.g. the printout verbosity `--pr` accepts either one or two dashes (see below).